dathho/GreenRC/README.md

 # GreenRC
 A touchOSC template for the BOSS RC-600.

+![GrnRC1](https://github.com/user-attachments/assets/6fd6cb3a-b36b-4298-a533-2c618ca9afcc)

+Instructions are also in the Document notes:

 Designed for use with the Boss RC600.

     MIDI Channel 1

-![GrnRC1](https://github.com/user-attachments/assets/6fd6cb3a-b36b-4298-a533-2c618ca9afcc)

-Instructions are in the Document notes:

 Assigns are required on the Boss RC600 for functionality.
 Place the MEMORY99A.RCO and MEMORY98A.RC0 on your